 What makes friction welding essential to automotive suppliers?

-When you can forge two dissimilar metals together, you have the opportunity to reduce the weight of the final vehicle.
+3. Ability to join dissimilar metals - When you can forge two dissimilar metals together, you have the opportunity to reduce the weight of the final vehicle.
 The ability to combine aluminum, in particular, with other materials, has become a critical aspect of automotive production — and friction welding makes it possible.
-So whether you’re joining aluminum with copper, or steel with low-carbon alloys, the solid state bond quality you get is always strong, and always consistent.
+So whether you’re joining aluminum with copper, or steel with low-carbon alloys, the solid-state bond quality you get is always strong, and always consistent.

 With Low Force Friction Welding, the typical part range expands, meaning the list could grow even longer as more applications see benefits from our newest technology.

-The automotive industry runs on Just-in-Time inventory, where materials or parts are produced or acquired only as demand requires.
-Suppliers cannot afford the production disruption that comes from machine down time and must have a dependable technology in their production process.
+5. Reliable process - The automotive industry runs on Just-in-Time inventory, where materials or parts are produced or acquired only as demand requires.
+Suppliers cannot afford the production disruption that comes from machine down-time and must have a dependable technology in their production process.
 Rotary friction welding has been a part of vehicle production for over 40 years, and is a proven reliable process.
 While newer, Low Force Friction Welding is based on the successes of our traditional friction welding processes and paves the way for additional benefits.

 MTI is a vital part of the process

 Every day, MTI leverages our engineering expertise to build the machines that make the automotive industry work efficiently and effectively, and has developed a standard range of machines that help reduce the design costs for conventional parts.
 And, we can help you make your parts even better.